 Chianti Classico DOCG, Caparsa: 2017 100% Sangiovese.
 100% fermented in concrete tanks.
 Limpid colour, characterful flavours (Antepima 2020).

-Vin Santo del Chianti Classico, Di Caprino: Trebbiano, Malvasia Bianco, Canaiolo.
+Vin Santo del Chianti Classico DOC, Di Caprino: Trebbiano, Malvasia Bianco, Canaiolo.

 Loc Caparsino, 48 | I-53017 Radda in Chianti (FI = Firenze), Italy